Join the League of Women Voters Today! You can print and mail us a Membership Form 2021-2022 or

 - Be part of the Century Celebration Committee!
-Be in touch to plan local events celebrating one hundred years across the nation of women’s right to vote.
+2020 is over, but the Celebration continues into 2021.
+Be in touch to plan local events celebrating one hundred and one year across the nation of women’s right to vote.
 Contact us!

 - Do research for a League study.
 The local League participates in studies on three levels, local, state, and national.